Scarlett100/tech257_azure_linux/ssh.md

 ```
 ssh-add ~/.ssh/<key name>
 ```
- must run every time on a new terminal to register key!!! start with this, doesn’t matter where you are in file structure
+ must run every time on a new terminal to register key!!! start with this, doesn’t matter where you are in file structure.
+We unlock the private key, so we specify that.
  ```

   ## 5. Lets test our connection!